What is a document repository? The concept, benefits, and implementation

 What is a document repository?

-• Allows centrally managed content accessible to all approved team members
+• Allows centralized managed electronic documents accessible to all approved team members

-• Offers systematic organization of files, scanned files, and documents
+• Offers systematic organization of files, scanned files, and relevant documents

 • Provides easy location of files and documents